Do you wish you could make money online while writing blogs from the beaches of Phuket?

 As you could imagine, evergreen content is often a much more competitive space.
 Other successful bloggers and content marketers are aware of the long-term value, so it can be difficult to compete in this space.

 Give your content strategy a second look.
 Are you writing mostly specific and timely content?
-If so, consider writing a few top-of-the-funnel informative posts that will continue to drive link value for years to come.
+If so, consider writing a few pieces of Awareness Content that will continue to drive link value for years to come.

 Learn about the 7 additional content marketing mistakes that cost businesses thousands.